-The great State of California has some of the most beautiful and expansive highways in our nation, but they also see some of our nation’s deadliest truck accidents.
+The great State of California has some of the most beautiful and expansive highways in our nation, but they also see some of our country’s deadliest truck accidents.
 If you or your loved one has been injured in a truck accident, it’s time to consult with a skilled California 18-wheeler accident attorney.
-At Arash Law, our dedicated legal team has the experience, knowledge, and commitment to aggressively advocate for the compensation to which you are entitled and that you need to better travel the road to recovery.
+Our dedicated legal team has the experience, knowledge, and commitment to aggressively advocate for the compensation to which you are entitled and that you need to better travel the road to recovery.

 Every commercial truck driver must be appropriately licensed with a commercial driver’s license (CDL) and the appropriate and necessary training for operating the commercial truck in question.

 A medical professional must sign off on a truck driver being healthy enough – and absent of any potentially compromising medical conditions – to man his or her rig safely.